Revenge porn: Advocacy

 To better facilitate the introduction of relevant legislation, some anti-revenge porn activists have called upon others in their community to use gender-neutral language more often when discussing the issue.
 The term "revenge porn" itself has also come under fire.
 The CCRI for instance prefers the term "nonconsensual pornography".
 In analogy with "child sexual abuse images" being the preferred term for child pornography, McGlynn and Rackley proposed "image-based sexual abuse".
 Along with journalist Sarah Jeong, they have argued that it is harmful to associate revenge porn with pornography which revolves around consent.
 Jeong also considers it a mistake for activists to focus on revenge porn itself as the main problem, rather than the underlying culture which leads to its subjects being socially ostracized.

 In the Australian Capital Territory, an electronic petition was started in March 2017 that called upon the A.C.T.
 Legislative Assembly to consider criminalizing the non-consensual disclosure of sexual images and videos.
 The A.C.T Legislative Assembly consequently passed the Crimes (Intimate Image Abuse) Amendment Act (2017) (ACT) that criminalised the distribution, or threatened distribution, of intimate photos and videos on 16 August 2017.

-According to Steven Carlson, the creator of the website Cyberbully.watch, the number of boys targeted by cyberbullying may actually be higher than reported.
-"Society has the false presumption that boys are always stronger, and girls are weaker", Carlson told the website Parentology, adding many cases where boys are the victim go unreported because it goes against the societal view of boys.